Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Apr, 2023: We presented a [lay-person poster](http://ming2liu.github.io/files/surveyposter.pdf) for the faculty research day event at DCU.
 * Mar, 2023: We are orgainising a Special Session for the IEEE ITSC 2023, please see our CFP ["New Technological Trends in Shared Mobility Systems"](http://ming2liu.github.io/files/CFP.pdf) for more details.
 Submission DDL: 15th of May 2023.
 * Mar, 2023: Our SFI project has received external funding support from Google Cloud Research for €5k.
 * Feb, 2023: Our group attended the [Google Air Quality Hackathon](http://ming2liu.github.io/talks/hackathon.png) at Google Dublin.